What is Not Back to School Camp?

 NBTSC is not as tightly structured as most other youth camps.
 For example, people choose their own bedtimes and sleeping locations (which include some public spaces, although each person is also assigned to a cabin and most people sleep in their own beds most of the time).
 We have clear agreements which we firmly expect campers to keep, but they nevertheless have a great deal of freedom.
 Most of our campers are already accustomed to taking a lot of responsibility for themselves, so this works well overall, but some people feel a bit challenged by the open schedule.
 Feel free to talk with us if you’re not sure whether NBTSC is a good match for your family.
-(You’ll also see on our registration portal that first-timers have to read a batch o’ fine print on these and related matters.)
+(You’ll also see on our registration portal that we need you to read a batch o’ fine print on these and related matters.)

 Our multi-faceted, skilled, caring, funny staff is one of the best things about NBTSC.
 They teach outstanding workshops and coach sports, lead group singing, facilitate discussions, wrap twisted ankles, support people who are feeling challenged in any way, cook great food, and those who aren’t exhausted sometimes stay up late and join in the after-midnight revels.

 One person is your “advisor” during the week.
 You’ll meet briefly with them and about 10 other campers each morning to check in, play games, and get to know each other.